Exactly How to Spend One Week in Sicily (for First Timers)

 As we planned our three month European extravaganza after we quit our jobs to bet it all on this travel site (which happened in February 2020 – OOPS!), Sicily was the first thing we penciled in.

-We spent three weeks in Sicily in the fall of 2021, making a big loop around the coast of the island, and we fell in love with the beaches, the history, and the cuisine – specifically granita and pasta alla norma.
+We spent three weeks exploring the island a couple of years ago, making a big loop around the perimeter of the island, and we fell in love with the beaches, the history, and the cuisine – specifically granita and pasta alla norma.

 Unfortunately, we don’t really think that 7 days is enough time to explore the entire island (Sicily is BIG).